node-task/spec/README.md

 ]
 ```

-The method must return a return a promise which resolves to a new input object of the following form:
+The method must return a return a promise which resolves to an "bufferized" input object of the following form:
 ```js
 [
   {